Any4r/Restaurant-Reviews-in-the-USA/README.md

-# Restaurants Database in the USA
+# Restaurant Reviews in the USA

 Welcome to our Database Managment semester project.